The 10 Worst Neighborhoods In Tampa For 2022

 It seems as if there's a neighborhood for everyone in Tampa.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Tampa.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Florida thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Tampa.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Tampa neighborhoods are the worst, and which are the best?
+So the question arises, which Tampa neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Tampa hoods need a little tender loving care - the sore thumbs of the Tampa area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Parkland Estates ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Tampa hoods need a little tender loving care – the sore thumbs of the Tampa area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Bayshore Beautiful ranks way above the rest.

-We examined 71 of Tampa's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Tampa's reputation.
+We examined 70 of Tampa’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Tampa’s reputation.

 Read on to see how we determined the places around Tampa that need a pick-me-up.
 And remember, don't blame the messenger.